sakshampatel123/Febex-Forex-Digital-Amplitude/README.md

 This project explores the dynamics of the XAUUSD Forex pair during specific trading sessions by analyzing binary representations of daily session outcomes (Buy/Sell).
 It applies various computational and mathematical concepts to uncover patterns, relationships, and temporal dynamics.
 A key component is a Python tool that calculates and visualizes a "Digital Amplitude" based on these binary patterns, offering a unique perspective analogous to market phases like Accumulation, Manipulation, and Distribution (AMD).

-This research is based on historical data collected by the author and is intended for study and analysis purposes.
+This research is based on historical data collected by the Emmanuelkhisa and is intended for study and analysis purposes.
 It is not financial advice, and any application of these concepts in live trading should be done with extreme caution and thorough independent validation on diverse datasets.

 ## Repository Structure